Do You Know What’s Breadcrumbing in Dating Relationships?

 • It is a manipulative tactic where a person leads someone on using online platforms, such as social media or texting, with no intention of becoming romantically involved with them.

-• This behavior is often driven by the need for attention and validation (a typical trait of narcissists), with some people engaging in breadcrumbing to boost their self-esteem or because of their narcissistic tendencies.
+• This behavior is often driven by the need for attention and validation (a typical trait of narcissists), with some others doing it to boost their self-esteem or feeling powerful.

 • One of the red flags in a relationship with a breadcrumber is the inconsistency in their expression of interest.
 They may make plans with their romantic interests but end up canceling them or not showing up, leading to confusion and frustration.